Corporate Real Estate Key Terms

 This space contains the specific variety of spaces and equipment that team needs to do their work effectively.

-Occupancy Management is the management of occupancy in a space ensuring that space occupiers are comfortable while in the space and that headcount doesn’t exceed the predefined maximum capacity.
+The management of occupancy in a space ensuring that space occupiers are comfortable and that headcount doesn’t exceed the predefined maximum capacity.

-Occupancy Tracking is monitoring and measuring the number of people in a building, floor or zone/ neghborhood.
+Occupancy Tracking is monitoring and measuring the number of people in a building, floor or zone/ neighborhood.

 Office White Noise is a tactic of sound masking to reduce noise levels and increase concentration.

-Open office plan or open plan office refers to a more modern workplace layout created to allow for more organization-wide transparency and ad-hoc collaboration amongst employees.
+Open plan office refers to a more modern workplace layout created to allow for more organization-wide transparency and ad-hoc collaboration amongst employees

-Over-counting happens when a people counter counts more people than are actually passing through a space.
+Over-counting happens when a people counter counts more people than are passing through a space.

-Over-counting happens because of environmental conditions, or by insufficient configuration, or unexpected staff or customer behaviour within the counting zone.
+Over-counting occurs due to environmental conditions, insufficient configuration, or unexpected staff or customer behaviour within the counting zone.